 Barely in my 20’s, I had a large client base, ranging from 30 to 100 years of age.
 They represented all shapes, sizes, colors, and creeds.
-Honestly, the experience of working hands-on with these ladies, day in and day out, was far more valuable than any of the academic training I’d accumulated up to that point.
+Honestly, the experience of working hands-on with these folks, day in and day out, was far more valuable than any of the academic training I had accumulated up to that point.

 I began to explore more impactful opportunities to contribute to the advancement of people’s health within the self-care arena.

-Seeking specifically to advance scientific knowledge, I pursued a Research Doctorate (PhD) in Kinesiology, Nutrition and Rehabilitation for which I largely examined the impact of various lifestyle interventions (diet, exercise, and massage therapy) on heart disease and stroke-related risk factors among people who were overweight and obese.
+Seeking specifically to advance scientific knowledge, I pursued a Research Doctorate (PhD) in Kinesiology, Nutrition and Rehabilitation for which I largely examined the physical and physiological impacts of various lifestyle interventions (diet, exercise, and manual therapy) on cardiovascular disease, stroke and metabolic disease-related risk factors among sedentary, overweight and obese populations.

 After having successfully achieved balance with my family, work and graduate school life, I expanded my health advocacy and outreach efforts on a more global level by launching my very first blog and writing a women-centered self-help book focused on healthy living and weight management titled Leaving Your Fat Behind.

-Six years later I completed my PhD followed by an additional two years of postdoctoral training and then accepted a full-time academic research faculty position—All while continuing to moonlight as a health and wellness coach, industry-level consultant, and expert blogger.
+Six years later I completed my PhD followed by an additional two years of postdoctoral training and then accepted a full-time academic research faculty position—All while continuing to moonlight as a health coach, industry consultant, and expert blogger.

-Being a junior scientist working in a competitive research environment was rough, as there was very little collaboration or meaningful action.
-Nevertheless, I published regularly and worked tirelessly to further my research pursuits towards the advancement of people’s health.
+Being a junior scientist working in a competitive research environment was challenging, as there was very little collaboration or meaningful action.
+Nevertheless, I published regularly and worked tirelessly to further my research pursuits towards the advancement of population health.

 But, just two years in, I realized I wasn’t staying true to my early ambitions of changing peoples’ lives.
 I was merely vetting scientific theories and mechanisms for potential grant funding, even though they had little-to-no real-life application or impact.